-Agenda Item Board Vote Recommendation Page Reference FOR each Director Election of seven directors Nominee 7 Approval of certain amendments to our Amended and Restated Articles of Association, as amended FOR 23 Approval of a compensation program for Dr. Michael Myers, our Chief Executive Officer and Chairman of the Board FOR 25 Approval of a compensation program for Denise Carter, our Chief Operating Officer and member of the Board FOR 27 Approval of changes to our non-employee directors' compensation program FOR 29 Appointment of Marcum LLP to serve as our independent registered public accounting firm until our next annual general meeting of shareholders FOR 30 the Company's Chief Executive Officer and Chairman of the Board for a period of three years FOR 32
+Agenda Item Board Vote Recommendation Page Reference FOR each Director Election of seven directors Nominee 7 Approval of certain amendments to our Amended and Restated Articles of Association, as amended FOR 23 Approval of a compensation program for Dr. Michael Myers, our Chief Executive Officer and Chairman of the Board FOR 25 Approval of a compensation program for Denise Carter, our Chief Operating Officer and member of the Board FOR 27 Approval of changes to our non-employee directors' compensation program FOR 29 Appointment of Marcum LLP to serve as our independent registered public accounting firm until our next annual general meeting of shareholders FOR 30 Subject to his re-election, approval of Dr. Michael Myers' service as both the Company's Chief Executive Officer and Chairman of the Board for a period of three years FOR 32